ACOX1

 Peroxisomal acyl-coenzyme A oxidase 1 is an enzyme that in humans is encoded by the ACOX1 gene.

 The protein encoded by this gene is the first enzyme of the fatty acid beta-oxidation pathway, which catalyzes the desaturation of acyl-CoAs to 2-trans-enoyl-CoAs.
 It donates electrons directly to molecular oxygen, thereby producing hydrogen peroxide.
 Defects in this gene result in pseudoneonatal adrenoleukodystrophy, a disease that is characterized by accumulation of very long chain fatty acids.
 Alternatively spliced transcript variants encoding different isoforms have been identified.

+Clinical features of ACOX1 deficiency generally include hypotonia and neonatal seizures.